ericinlinux/obesity_interventions/README.md

 # Data Analysis of Obesity Project

-This code contains the main functions to generate a network and apply interventions in order to predict future states for a group of people from a survey.
-The code is a replica of the netlogo code provided by [1].
+This code contains the main functions and notebooks to generate a network and apply interventions in order to predict future states for a group of participants in an obesity project.
+The code is a replica of the netlogo code provided by [1] with adjustments and calibrations.

 The main concern of this project is to understand, simulate and apply interventions in a social network in order to improve the lifestyle of a population of friends/colleagues/family.